vapoursynth/vapoursynth/doc/pythonreference.rst

       The message handler is per Core instance.
       Returns a LogHandle object.
       *handler_func* is a callback function of the form *func(MessageType, message)*.
-      The handler may only present or record the message; it must not call into the VapourSynth bindings (request frames, query cores or nodes, add or remove log handlers) or block waiting for processing to finish.
+      The handler runs on whichever thread delivers the message, often one of the core's worker threads, so it must not request frames or otherwise wait for processing to finish.
+It may log and add or remove log handlers, itself included.
+      Once the interpreter has begun shutting down, handlers are no longer called; warnings and errors logged after that point go to stderr.

    .. py:method:: remove_log_handler(handle)